mautic/documentation/en/emails/manage_emails.md

 Tokens can be used also for the Subject line, but there is no drop-down.
 You'll have to type it yourself or select it in the email body and copy-paste it to the subject field.

-Email Builder has also special tokens for the Unsubscribe link and the Webview link:
+Email Builder has also special tokens for the Unsubscribe link, Webview link and the Tracking pixel:
 - `{unsubscribe_text}` - Creates a link with the unsubscribed URL and the text defined in the Mautic configuration.
 - `{unsubscribe_url}` - Creates a URL to the unsubscribed page which can be used in a link's href attribute.
 - `{webview_text}` - Creates a link with the webview URL and the text defined in the Mautic configuration.
 - `{webview_url}` - Creates a URL to the webview page which can be used in a link's href attribute.
+- `{tracking_pixel}` - Creates a 1 pixel image that allows to track email open.

 #### Contact token modifiers